 Your feedback regarding the quality of the moving service that you received is important to us and the DoD as a whole.
 The information that you provide will allow us and the DoD to focus on critical concerns and take appropriate punitive action when warranted, as well as improve the service provided to customers who will be moving in the future.

 Why is it necessary for me to provide my en route e-mail address and / or my en route cell telephone numbers to my origin and destination Personal Property Offices?

 Having your en route email address or telephone number is important.
 From time to time, it may be necessary for us or the TSP to contact you with important information regarding the status of your shipment.
-When your shipment arrives DMO must be able to notify you of this right away, particularly if you want a direct delivery instead of placing your property into temporary storage.
-DMO only has one hour for moves less than 200 miles or two hours for moves greater than 200 miles to contact you and arrange for delivery, once your property arrives at the destination agent location.
+When your shipment arrives the TSP must be able to notify you of this right away, particularly if you want a direct delivery instead of placing your property into temporary storage.
 If we or the TSP are unable to contact you within these timeframes, the shipment will be placed into temporary storage and especially during the busy summer season could delay your desired delivery date.

 What are the work hours for the moving crews?

 My paperwork says the required delivery date is such and such date - does that mean my Household Goods (HHG) will be delivered on that day?